 Many startups don’t have an overarching brand strategy, especially at first.
 The early stages of starting a business involve thinking fast and moving quickly, and later you may turn around and realize that your content, logo, and colors don’t reflect your company in the cohesive way that you’d like.

 If you don’t have a well-developed brand strategy, today is a great day to start creating one!
+You can find the best design studio San Francisco to help if you need professional assistance.

 Solution: What feelings do you want customers to associate with your brand?
 These are your brand attributes (examples include colorful, professional, energetic, subdued, dramatic, feminine, confident…).